vectordotdev/vector/website/docs/reference/sinks/aws_cloudwatch_logs.md

 ### AWS_ACCESS_KEY_ID

 Used for AWS authentication when communicating with AWS services.
 See relevant [AWS components][pages.aws_components] for more info.
-See [Authentication](#authentication) for more info.
+See [AWS Authentication](#aws-authentication) for more info.

 </Field>